wildducktheories/jsh/README.md

 PACKAGE
 =======
-A jsh package, {p}, is directory consisting of:
+A 'jsh' package, {p}, is directory consisting of:

 * a single top-level module file {p}.j containing the definition of the package's top-level module
 * one or more sub-module files, {m}.j, containing the definition of the package's sub-modules